 Goldman Sachs Asset Management, L.P. ("GSAM" or the "Investment Adviser"), an affiliate of Goldman Sachs & Co.
-LLC ("Goldman Sachs"), serves as the Investment Adviser to the Funds.
+LLC ("Goldman Sachs"), serves as the investment adviser to the Funds.
 In addition, Goldman Sachs serves as each Fund's distributor (the "Distributor") and transfer agent (the "Transfer Agent").
-The Funds' custodian is The Bank of New York Mellon ("BNYM").
+Each Fund's custodian is State Street Bank & Trust Company ("State Street").

 The following information relates to and supplements the description of each Fund's investment objective and policies contained in the Prospectuses.
 See the Prospectuses for a more complete description of each Fund's investment objective and policies.
-Investing in the Funds entails certain risks, and there is no assurance that a Fund will achieve its objective.
+Investing in the Funds entails certain risks.
 Capitalized terms used but not defined herein have the same meaning as in the Prospectuses.

-INVESTMENT OBJECTIVES AND POLICIES
+INVESTMENT OBJECTIVE AND POLICIES

 Each Fund has a distinct investment objective and policies.
-There can be no assurance that a Fund's objective will be achieved.
-The investment objective and policies of each Fund, and the associated risks of each Fund are discussed in the Fund's Prospectuses, which should be read carefully before an investment is made.
+Each Fund is a diversified, open-end management investment company as defined in the Investment Company Act of 1940, as amended (the "Act").
+There can be no assurance that a Fund's investment objective will be achieved.
+The investment objective and policies of each Fund, and the associated risks of each Fund are discussed in the Funds' Prospectuses, which should be read carefully before an investment is made.
 All investment objectives and investment policies not specifically designated as fundamental may be changed without shareholder approval.
-However, shareholders will be provided with sixty days' notice in the manner prescribed by the Securities and Exchange Commission ("SEC") before any change in a Fund's policy to invest at least 80% of its Net Assets in the particular type of investment suggested by its name.
-Additional information about the Funds, their policies, and the investment instruments they may hold, is provided below.
+Additional information about the Funds, their policies, and the investment instruments it may hold is provided below.